 Overall Successes: Kings Canyon Online was able to provide an academic counselor that provided support for low-income and foster youth students, in addition any students who could benefit.
 This allowed students to finalize post high school opportunities.
-The 2023-2024 school year provided increased opportunities for students to engage in college and educational study trips.
-These opportunities have been limited since the pandemic period, so the increase in trips was appreciated.
-This appreciation was reflected in feedback received from parents and students.
+The 2025-2026 school year will provide increased opportunities for students to engage in college and educational study trips.
+Appreciation was reflected in feedback received from parents and students.
 Summer school continues to be an opportunity that student utilize to engage in credit recovery or enrichment courses.
 This is made possible by extending the school year and providing for summer school curriculum licensing.
-Kings Canyon Online began to explore more opportunities for students to engage with fellow students by holding in-person science labs and enrichment opportunities.
+Kings Canyon Online continues to offer more opportunities for students to engage with fellow students by holding in-person science labs and enrichment opportunities.

-Overall Challenges: Kings Canyon Online needs to continue to find extra/co-curricular activities that are intriguing and available for our student population.
+Overall Challenges: Kings Canyon Online continues to explore extra/co-curricular activities that are intriguing and available for our student population.
 Students have expressed in local feedback meetings and surveys that although they appreciate engaging in on-line curriculum, they welcome more opportunities to engage with fellow students.